Numbertime: Series 6: Numbers 11 to 20 (Winter 1998, broadcast Spring 1999)

-In 2000, both this series and the following one were released on VHS as "Video Plus Packs" by BBC Educational Publishing; on 4 May 2012, this one was rereleased on DVD as a "DVD Plus Pack" by BBC Active, with an accompanying teachers' book.
+In 2000, both this series and the following one were released on VHS as "Video Plus Packs" by BBC Educational Publishing; on 4 May 2012, this one was re-released on DVD as a "DVD Plus Pack" by BBC Active, with an accompanying teachers' book.
 The pack also contained an audio CD, featuring songs from the series (and initially released as an audio cassette) - and this one is still in print.